- Academic Affairs

 Written requests for an extension under this Policy should be filed with a faculty member's Chair and forwarded by the Chair to the Dean's Office (or filed with the Dean's Office, if the school does not have Chairs) in accordance with the procedure set by the school's Dean's Office.
 Evidence of childbirth or adoption, and the relationship between the child and the faculty member seeking an extension, should be provided in support of the request.
 Normally this evidence will be a birth certificate or an adoption order.

-The Dean's Office will make a formal notation of the request and the extension in the tenure-track faculty member's file and send a confirmation of the extension to the faculty member with copies to the faculty member's Chair (if applicable) and the Vice President for Academic Affairs.
+The Dean's Office will make a formal notation of the request and the extension in the tenure-track faculty member's file and send a confirmation of the extension to the faculty member with copies to the faculty member's Chair (if applicable) and the Provost.
 The confirmation will set out the new deadline for tenure review.